4thel00z/pyhackrf/README.md

 ## Motivation

-All python bindings for hackrf are experimental at best and the installation is quite quirky and weird.
+All python bindings for hackrf are experimental at best, and the installation is quite quirky and weird.
 This is an attempt to change that.

 ## Installation